 Go to the location where the CSV file is exported.

-Now open the CSV file using Notepad or any other text editor application.
+Now, open the CSV file using Notepad or any other text editor application.

-Follow the below steps to export the table data to a CSV file on your local system.
+Follow the steps below to export the table data to a CSV file on your local system.

 - Open the pdAdmin application and connect to the server that you have created for PostgreSQL.